Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Results

 \subsection{Comparison with Machine Learning}

-We compare our physics-based model with ML models shown in Table \ref{table_ml_datascale} and Fig. \ref{fig:ml_scaling}.
+We compare our physics-based model with Machine Learning (ML) models shown in Table \ref{table_ml_datascale} and Fig. \ref{fig:ml_scaling}.
 It has been acknowledged that the data of amorphous materials is generally limited.
 Additionally, the ML method is data-driven, relying heavily on the data.
 To test this statement, WT-RDF$+$ and ML models are first trained on different data ratios, \textit{i.e.}, 100$\%$, 75$\%$, 50$\%$, and 25$\%$.
 Specifically, a portion of the data is randomly selected to ensure its representativeness.
-Subsequently, WT-RDF$+$ and ML models trained on a smaller portion of the datasets are used to predict the full data (100$\%$).
+Subsequently, WT-RDF$+$ and ML models trained on a smaller portion of the datasets are used to reconstruct the full data (100$\%$).
 We observe that (1) ML approaches are inherently data-driven, relying on patterns learned from the training data.
+However, it is noted that 100\% training data with the same dataset for evaluation presented in Fig. \ref{fig:ml_scaling} (a) shows a demonstration of how ML models overfit, causing a prediction bias.
+This is why the MAE of ML models in Table \ref{table_ml_datascale} is low.
+Therefore, to verify the ML model's performance, the model must also reconstruct unseen data, as shown in Fig. \ref{fig:ml_scaling} (b-d).
 When the training data is inadequate, the model is unlikely to perform well on the full dataset.
-(2) Based on fundamental mathematical principles, the physics-based model, WT-RDF$+$, maintains reliable performance across datasets of any size under generalized conditions.
-These experimental results verify that our WT-RDF$+$ is a solid predictive model alternative for amorphous data.
+(2) Based on fundamental mathematical principles, the physics-based model, WT-RDF$+$, maintains reliable performance under limited-data conditions, concretely using only 25\% of the available data.
+These experimental results verify that our WT-RDF$+$ is a solid reconstructive model alternative for amorphous data.